LolSayna/openLeague/README.md

 - web applicantion ?WIP?

 Other TODO:
-- including cred in dockerfile?, for now yes-> means container cant be shared and must be rebuild
+- including cred in dockerfile?, for now yes-> means container cant be shared and must be rebuild -> volumes
 - pytests & docs.
 How to do pytest with multi-stage or how

 - Docker: healtcheck? together with other debuging